CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab6.md

    ![](../media/lab-06/image030.png)

-8. Now let’s create a relationship between Product and Supplier.
+8. Now let’s create a relationship between the Product and the Supplier.
 Select **New relationship**.

 9. Make sure **From table** is **Product** and **Column** is **SupplierID.**